valderman/haste-compiler/README.md

 using Haste and once using GHC, and the two compilers will magically generate client and server code respectively.

+You will need to have the same libraries installed with both Haste and vanilla GHC (unless you use conditional compilation to get around this).
+`haste-compiler` comes bundled with all of `fursuit` and `haste-lib`, so you only need to concern yourself with this if you're using third party libraries.

-An example of Haste.App in action is available in `examples/chatbox`.
+Examples of Haste.App in action is available in `examples/haste-app` and `examples/chatbox`.

 Base library and documentation